Sunday, 25 October 2020

 (https://www.quora.com/What-are-some-lesser-known-facts-about-Multan-Punjab-Pakistan)

 Shujaabad fell soon after.
-It was a great victory and the power of Muslim states in the region was broken.
-Soon after this victory, Ranjit Singh scored another big victory when he captured Peshawar and himself entered the city in November 1818.
+It was a great victory, and the power of the Muslim states in the region was broken.
+Soon afterward, Ranjit Singh scored another major success when he captured Peshawar and himself entered the city in November 1818.
 But as soon as he left the area, Dost Mohammad Khan of Afghanistan regained control of the city by expelling the governor nominated by Ranjit Singh.
-He, however, agreed to pay Rs 100,000 as annual tribute.
+He, however, agreed to pay Rs.
+100,000 as annual tribute.

 After failing twice to capture Kashmir, Ranjit Singh invaded it again in 1819.
-The Afghans were busy as usual in their civil wars and the passes leading into Kashmir valley were already in control of Sikhs.
-The invasion was made through two directions, Rajauri and Bhimber.
+The Afghans were, as usual, embroiled in civil wars, and the passes leading into the Kashmir valley were already in the hands of the Sikhs.
+The invasion was launched from two directions—Rajauri and Bhimber.
 Both invading armies met at Shupiyan on 3 July 1819.
-Afghans could not stand against the superior artillery of the Sikh state and were defeated decisively.
-So this time he finally succeeded and annexed this beautiful and rich area to his empire.
-Hence, ended nearly five centuries of Muslim rule in the Kashmir valley.
-Even now after the passage of two centuries, the Muslims have been unable to regain their independence, despite being more than 98% of the population in the valley.
+The Afghans could not withstand the superior artillery of the Sikh state and were decisively defeated.
+This time Ranjit Singh finally succeeded and annexed this beautiful and rich region to his empire.
+Thus ended nearly five centuries of Muslim rule in the Kashmir valley.
+Even now, after the passage of two centuries, the Muslims have been unable to regain their independence, despite constituting more than 98% of the population in the valley.

-The next target of Ranjit Singh was the southwestern Punjab.
-He stayed at Multan and his forces captured Dera Ghazi Khan.
-He handed over the area to Nawab of Bahawalpur at the annual payment of Rs 300,000.
-But due to disturbances in Hazara, Ranjit Singh returned leaving the mission incomplete.
-He sent many forces to quell this rebellion, which was suppressed with the brutal use of force.
+The next target of Ranjit Singh was southwestern Punjab.
+He stayed at Multan, and his forces captured Dera Ghazi Khan.
+He handed over the area to the Nawab of Bahawalpur at the annual payment of Rs.
+300,000.
+But due to disturbances in Hazara, Ranjit Singh returned, leaving the mission incomplete.
+He sent many forces to quell this rebellion, which was suppressed with brutal use of force.

-However, he returned in the autumn of 1821 and this time his target was the vast state of Mankera in Sindh Sagar Doab, it also had territories across the Indus river including the city of Dera Ismail Khan.
+However, he returned in the autumn of 1821, and this time his target was the vast state of Mankera in Sindh Sagar Doab, which also had territories across the Indus River, including the city of Dera Ismail Khan.
 Bhakkar and Leiah were other important cities.
-Maharaja reached Khushab in October 1821.
-Bhakkar surrendered without a fight and Maharaja sent forces to Leiah and Dera Ismail Khan, both cities surrendered without much fighting.
+The Maharaja reached Khushab in October 1821.
+Bhakkar surrendered without a fight, and the Maharaja sent forces to Leiah and Dera Ismail Khan; both cities surrendered without much resistance.
 Then all the forces converged on Mankera, the capital.
-Mankera is situated amidst a vast desert with little sources of water.
-The scarcity of water added to the difficulties of this campaign.
-The city was surrounded by huge mud walls, which were strong enough to sustain even very heavy gunshots.
-Sikh forces besieged the city and a general exchange of cannon and musketry fire started.
-After the siege of twenty two days, Nawab Hafiz Ahmed Khan surrendered on the promise of permission to reside in Dera Ismail Khan and a jagir.
+Mankera is situated amidst a vast desert with scarce sources of water.
+The shortage of water added to the difficulties of this campaign.
+The city was surrounded by huge mud walls, strong enough to withstand even very heavy gunfire.
+The Sikh forces besieged the city, and a general exchange of cannon and musketry fire began.
+After a siege of twenty-two days, Nawab Hafiz Ahmed Khan surrendered on the promise of permission to reside in Dera Ismail Khan and a jagir.

 Huge mud walls of Mankera Fort.
 (12.07.2019.)